muglyArt/MultiFiles/README.md

 Assumtions:
 This repo uses h2 database.
-2 tables product and productIamges.
+2 tables product and productImages.
-The relation is productimages is foregin key to product table by product_id
+The relation is productimages is foreign key to product table by product_id

 Setup/testing :